How to Plan, Execute and Monitor a Project Effectively

 5. Assign monitoring responsibility

 Unless someone is assigned the task of monitoring specifically, it is an activity that can slip unnoticed into cracks.
 It is pertinent to assign a specific person for each type of reporting or monitoring activity and to build this task into their own personal deliverables.
+For this use project management software or task management apps.

 6. Identify who to report to